MarkHoeber/tools-tech-syllabus/source/intro.rst

 This class "flips" that model.
 Students are expected to read and view all material for the class before coming to the classroom.
 We will use class time to:

-#.
-Ask and answer questions.
+* Ask and answer questions.

-#.
-Do hands on work, individually and in teams.
+* Do hands on work, individually and in teams.

+* Share work in an open, supportive atmosphere.

 I do not intend to lecture during class.

 Expectations
 *************

 You must bring curiosity and enthusiasm for hands on work.

-You should be familiar and comfortable with either a Mac or Windows, and web browsing.

 You must do the reading and watch videos before class, so we can use class time for discussion and hands-on learning.

 You are expected to collaborate, in small teams and as a class.
 There will be team projects -- after all, that is how most of you will work.
 I will comment on your work.
 You are encouraged to help each other and comment on each other's work as well.

+You should be familiar and comfortable with either a Mac or Windows, and web browsing.

 Setup
 ********